Faculty & Mentors

 - Office hours are included on each course syllabus, as well as on office doors.
 Students are encouraged to attend office hours for assistance, or general advising.
 Many faculty also offer an open door policy - if they are in their office, and the door is open, students are welcome to come in and talk.
 If office hours don't fit a student's schedule, professors will work to find a different time to meet.

 - If a course is full, often a student can email the instructor to ask about additional space, and frequently, a spot is available for the interested student.

 - Once a student has declared a major, they will work with a faculty member in that department to discuss course planning, research and internship opportunities, and post-graduate plans.
 Many students "collect" faculty advisors - keeping in touch with former professors or by adding a second major or a minor.

-- Ninety-one percent of Linfield's faculty have their terminal degree, such as a Ph.D. or MFA, depending on their field of study and spend time outside of class on research or consulting work that keeps them engaged with their area of study.
+- Ninety-four percent of Linfield's faculty have their terminal degree, such as a Ph.D. or MFA, depending on their field of study and spend time outside of class on research or consulting work that keeps them engaged with their area of study.

 - Many faculty members live in and around McMinnville and a trip to the coffee shop or grocery store might, for example, include a brief conversation with your Creative Writing professor about a book they are reading.
 Professors also engage with the Linfield Community by attending lectures on campus, student concerts and athletic events.